berkeley-sgsa/mysite/README.md

 7. (Push updated output to Github) `git commit` and `push` the updated local directory onto the _berkeley-sgsa.github.io_ repo.
 8. (Push updated input to Github) `git commit` and `push` the updated mysite folder onto the _mysite_ repo.

+:bulb: Steps 1, 2, 7 and 8 can be performed with a few clicks if you use Github Desktop.
+Entirely up to you, but just FYI.